RsyncProject/rsync/rsync.1.md

     something that is useful over a slow connection.

-    Rsync supports multiple compression methods and will choose one for you unless you force the choice using the `--compress-choice` option.
+    Rsync supports multiple compression methods and will choose one for you unless you force the choice using the `--compress-choice` (`--zc`) option.

-    Run `rsync -V` to see the default compress list compiled into your version.
+    Run `rsync --version` to see the default compress list compiled into your version.

     When both sides of the transfer are at least 3.2.0, rsync chooses the first algorithm in the client's list of choices that is also in the server's list